 17. Medium-Length Dreadlocks

 Medium-length dreadlocks are one of the more popular afro hairstyles for black men we’ve seen out on the streets, as it marries ease of wear and a unique, creative way to rock natural hair.
 Instead of wearing your locs long and strong, sections are kept at a shorter length (enough to still spike out).
-The sides are usually shorter and the top can be kept long enough to be styled at an angle.
+The sides of these black men haircuts are usually shorter and the top can be kept long enough to be styled at an angle.